kathnt/excel-upload/README.md

 ## Uploading and processing Excel files in Django

+- Upload Excel files to create interactive tables in browser

+---

 - Clone this repo to your system

 - Install the dependencies using `pip install -r requirement.txt`